Frozen Shoulder Surgery and

 Manipulation Under Anesthesia

-In order to make sure your frozen shoulder injury doesn't come back, you'll have to go to physical therapy afterwards to maintain shoulder mobility.
+In order to make sure your frozen shoulder injury doesn't come back, you'll have to go to PT afterwards to maintain shoulder mobility.
 You probably won't notice an immediate difference or change in your range of motion.
-Many patients have to wait a few weeks to regain their range of motion after this procedure - a recovery process that requires physical therapy and conservative treatment methods. (reference: 1)
+Many patients have to wait a few weeks to regain their range of motion after this procedure - a recovery process that requires PT and conservative treatment methods. (reference: 1)

 The doctor will probably suggest this procedure when you're in the 'frozen' stage of your injury.
 Usually it's done at a time when your pain has decresed but you've reached the point where you have the most limtied range of motion since your injury started.
 This type of procedure is usually done for those suffering from frozen shoulder without any other injury or condition - that includes other shoulder soft tissue injuries (ie. rotator cuff tear, impingement syndrome) or diabetes.
 Those who are diabetics usually end up having their shoulder refreeze on them 2 to 3 weeks after a manipulation procedure. (reference: 1)